727800350/note/cs/performance_tool.md

 The active and passive counts are often useful as a rough measure of server load: number of new accepted connections( passive), and number of downstream connections (active).
-It might help to think of active as outbound, and passive as inbound, but this isn’t strictly true (e.g., consider a localhost to localhost connection).
+It might help to think of active as outbound, and passive as inbound, but this isn't strictly true (e.g., consider a localhost to localhost connection).

 Retransmits are a sign of a network or server issue; it may be an unreliable network (e.g., the public Internet), or it may be due a server being overloaded and dropping packets.